 - A repository is another name for a folder.

 The basic Git workflow

 Working with the Git Version Control System looks something like this:

-Staging means information about the staged file gets included in a file (called “index”) in the
+- Staging puts information about the staged file in a file (called “index”) located inside the

 Featured Image: Brown and blue wooden cabinet by Nana Smirnova